-- S_c is the continuum sensitivity in photons cm-2 s-1 keV-1 - S1 is the line sensitivity in photons cm-2 s-1 - n_g is the detection significance in units of sigma - θ_0 , θ_c are the open and closed mask element transparencies - T is the observation duration - ΔE is the energy bin (continuum), - δE is the energy resolution, - A is the detector area, - B is the background count rate in counts cm-2 s-1 keV-1 - ε{I} is the imaging efficiency, a function of the coding noise and dither pattern - ε_p , ε_T are the peak and total efficiencies,
+- n is the detection significance in units of sigma - θ_o , θ_c are the open and closed mask element transparencies - T is the observation duration - A is the detector area - B is the background count rate in counts cm-2 s-1 keV-1 - ε_I is the imaging efficiency, a function of the coding noise and dither pattern - ε_p , ε_T are the peak and total efficiencies, respectively

-Note that for a broad line with a FWHM of ΔE keV, the sensitivity is reduced by $(\Delta E/\delta E)^{1/2}$.
+Note that for a broad line with a FWHM of ΔE keV, the sensitivity is reduced by $(\Delta E/\delta E)^{1/2}$: the square root of the ratio of the energy bin size to the energy resolution.

 Figure 14 shows the sensitivity curves derived from empty field observations, and Tables 4 to 7 give some of the actual values.
 Theoretical agree with the observed sensitivities within a factor of \sim 2.
-This difference is due to systematic effects, that increase partly due to long observations (>500 ks), and partly due to a large number of sources, this only at low energies.
+This difference is due to systematic effects that increase partly due to long observations (>500 ks), and partly due to a large number of sources (this only at low energies).